SophMC/notechain/README.md

 `year, month, day, time, ws`
 I wanted to combine the first four columns into a new timestamp column but this has proved difficult.
-I tried to use read_csv but as the time data were in the format 600, 1200, 1800 and it wasn't recognised when reading in.
+I tried to use read_csv but as the time data were in the format 600, 1200, 1800 it wasn't recognised when reading in.
 Next, I created the timestamp after reading in the data but there were problems with the input requiring a string and I can't seem to change the dataFrame objects to strings to allow it to do this.